bradleye1228/data-science-portfolio-public/APP_WALKTHROUGH.md

 ![GGPairs Analysis](screenshots/ggpairs.png)

 *Visualisation 06: GGPairs visualisation providing pairwise scatterplots, correlation coefficients, and variable distributions for detailed relationship exploration.
-This allows users to investigate patterns identified during correlation analysis.*
+This allows users to investigate patterns identified during correlation analysis.
+Singular plots are also available if required in the app.*

 ## 5).
 Missingness Heatmap and Tree